Low-Risk Profits from Tax Liens and Tax Deeds

 Over-the-counter sales are offered in some states, where investors can bid on property that was not bought in auctions.
-In many cases, the minimum bid is either lowered or eliminated so that the county can sell the property.
+The minimum bid may either be lowered or eliminated so that the county can sell the property.

-Winning bidders of tax lien sales will generally receive certificates for the tax liens, which may have to be returned if the property is redeemed.
-Winners of tax deeds will receive the deed, and in many cases, it will already have been recorded.
-However, if the deed was not recorded at the county's recorder office, then the investor will have to record the deed.
+Winning bidders of tax lien sales usually receive certificates for the tax liens, which may have to be returned if the property is redeemed.
+Winners of tax deeds will receive the deed, that may have already have been recorded.
+But if the deed was not recorded at the county's recorder office, then the investor must record the deed.
 Additionally, tax deed holders may have to pay current taxes and all taxes for subsequent years for as long as they own the property.

 If the property is not sold at auction or over-the-counter, then it may be forfeited to the state.